yyyyyyyan/botblocker/README.rst

 Now it’s time to finally run botblocker!
 Botblocker you’ll go through all of your followers and calculate a “bot score” of them.
 The score goes from 0 to 5.
 The higher the score, the more likely is the chance the profile is a bot.
+The default behaviour is to automatically block every profile identified as a bot.

 If you installed the package using pip, you can simply run botblocker in the command line: